MDPuneethReddy/personalblog/public/posts/jest-supertest-unit-testing-with-nodejs-typescript-sqlite3.md

 \* When the query is executed, if we get an error we will send status as 400 and with a message.<br />
 To test the endpoints you can use postman or if you are using VScode, you can use this extension called thunder-client which is similar to the postman.

-You can check out here <a style="color: blue" href=" https://mdpuneethreddy.com/thunder-client-vscode-extension-over-postman/"> https://mdpuneethreddy.com/thunder-client-vscode-extension-over-postman/</a>
+You can check out here <a style="color: blue" href="/blog/thunder-client-vscode-extension-over-postman/"> https://mdpuneethreddy.com/blog/Thunder-client-vscode-extension-over-postman/</a>

 ```
 import * as express from "express"